Skip to content

 Field Type Required Description

-cliToken String Yes Authentication token, must be configured with datawayUrl
+cliToken String Yes Authentication token, needs to be configured simultaneously with datawayUrl.

-debug bool No Set whether to allow log printing, default is false
+debug bool No Whether to allow log printing, default is false.

-autoSync bool No Whether to enable automatic synchronization, default is true.
-When set to false, use FTMobileFlutter.flushSyncData() to manage data synchronization yourself
+autoSync bool No Whether to automatically synchronize data to the server after collection, default is true.
+When set to false, use FTMobileFlutter.flushSyncData() to manage data synchronization manually.

-syncPageSize enum No Set the number of items per sync request, SyncPageSize.mini 5 items, SyncPageSize.medium 10 items, SyncPageSize.large 50 items, default is SyncPageSize.medium
+syncPageSize enum No Set the number of entries for sync requests, SyncPageSize.mini 5 entries, SyncPageSize.medium 10 entries, SyncPageSize.large 50 entries, default is SyncPageSize.medium.

-customSyncPageSize number No Set the number of items per sync request.
-Range [5,), note: The larger the number of items, the more computational resources are used for data synchronization
+customSyncPageSize number No Set the number of entries for sync requests.
+Range [5,), note: the larger the request entry count, the more computational resources required for data synchronization.

-syncSleepTime number No Set the time interval between syncs.
-Range [0,5000], default is not set
+syncSleepTime number No Set the inter-sync pause time.
+Range [0,5000], default is not set.

 globalContext object No Add custom tags.
-Refer to here for rules
+Refer to the rules here.

-Note: After enabling, the Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will be invalid.
-Supported by SDK versions 0.5.3-pre.2 and above
+Note: After enabling, the logCacheLimitCount setting for Logs and the rumCacheLimitCount setting for RUM will be invalid.
+Supported by SDK versions 0.5.3-pre.2 and above.

-dbCacheDiscard string No Set the data discard rule in the database.
+dbCacheDiscard string No Set the data discard rule for the database.

-compressIntakeRequests boolean No Set whether to compress the synchronized data, supported by SDK versions 0.5.3-pre.2 and above, default is disabled
+compressIntakeRequests boolean No Compress uploaded sync data using deflate compression.
+Supported by SDK versions 0.5.3-pre.2 and above, default is disabled.

-enableDataIntegerCompatible boolean No It is recommended to enable this when coexistence with web data is required.
-This configuration handles web data type storage compatibility issues.
-Default is enabled for SDK versions 0.5.4-pre.1 and above
+enableDataIntegerCompatible boolean No In cases where coexistence with web data is needed, it is recommended to enable this.
+This configuration handles storage compatibility issues with web data types.
+Default is enabled for SDK versions 0.5.4-pre.1 and above.

 RUM Configuration